DongzhuXu/5G_measurement/README.md

 	(iii) Power traces from pwrStrip, which are utilized in Sec.
 6("5G smartphone energy consumption").

-**Note that please refer to the README.md in each sub-folder for detailed tutorials on the measurement tools and dataset.**
+**Please refer to README.md in the folder (measurement tools/measurement dataset) for detailed user tutorials.**

 # Statement
 Please indicate the source-link when using it and cite our SIGCOMM paper.
-Also, please contact
+In addition, please contact
 **xdz9601@bupt.edu.cn** for any questions.
 We will provide detailed answers as soon as possible.